Comparing Bootcamps vs. Degrees

 Learners who choose traditional college degrees can pursue associate degrees or bachelor's programs.
 An associate degree takes less time and money to complete than a bachelor's program, offering a pathway for learners to explore the field without committing to a full degree.

 Associate degree-holders can often transfer to four-year programs.
-A bachelor's usually takes four years to complete and requires a significant financial investment.
+A bachelor's takes around four years to complete and requires a significant financial investment.
 However, many employers in the tech field prefer or require job applicants with bachelor's degrees.

-Bootcamp vs. Degree: Before You Enroll
+Coding Bootcamp vs. Degree: Before You Enroll

 Before applying, research different admission requirements, costs, and financing for coding bootcamps vs. college programs.